 - TRX Home Suspension Trainer: The TRX suspension trainer makes an ideal addition to squat racks and functional trainers, but it didn’t make it to this list because our experts think glute-specific training may feel limited on the TRX alone.

-The expert product testers at GGR are industry experts ranging from certified personal trainers to Olympic-level athletes.
-Our collective experience helps inform our product testing experience and allows us to appropriately rate equipment on a 1-to-5-star rating (from the best cardio machines to the best strength equipment) across a variety of categories.
+The team of product testers at GGR is composed of industry experts ranging from certified personal trainers to Olympic-level athletes.
+Our collective experience helps inform our product testing (from the best cardio machines to the best strength equipment) and allows us to appropriately rate equipment on a 1-to-5-star rating across a variety of categories.

 For this roundup of best glute machines, here are some of the things our experts considered:

-- Ergonomics and adjustability: High scores are given to machines with adjustability options so you can adjust the machine not only based on the movement you want to perform but also your height or leg length.
-For a machine to score low here, it doesn’t feature any or minimal adjustability for optimal ergonomics.
+- Ergonomics and Adjustability: High scores are given to machines with adjustability options, so you can adjust the machine not only based on the movement you want to perform but also your height or leg length.
+For a machine to score low here, it features zero or minimal adjustability for optimal ergonomics.

 Benefits of Strengthening Glute Muscles